-UNISON will approach all private contractors and ask them to sign up to the charter.
+UNISON will approach all major employers in public services and ask them to sign up to the charter.

 All employers seeking to sign up will be asked for evidence of their compliance with the 10 points prior to signing.
 Organisations which need to make changes to their practices will be given one year to make those changes and state, at the time of signing, what their plan is to deliver on all 10 points.

-To find out more about UNISON's Violence at Work Charter, contact UNISON's private contractors national officer Abby Kimantas at a.kimantas@unison.co.uk
+To find out more about UNISON's Violence at Work Charter, contact UNISON's Health and Safety national officer: Joe Donnelly at healthandsafety@unison.co.uk